apache/ofbiz-tools/demo-backup/README.md

     - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 and always since: it's OK.
 Nothing to do, it's automated. :)
+In case you get an issue, simply restart the VM.
+That happened once: https://issues.apache.org/jira/browse/INFRA-23637

 # Current restriction
 ~~If you want to restart only a single instance you can respectively use trunk-manual-nicely.sh stable-manual-nicely.sh next-manual-nicely.sh~~
-This does not work.See why at https://issues.apache.org/jira/browse/OFBIZ-10287 So you need to use  ./all-manual-nicely.sh from ofbizDemo From time to time (every months?) better to delete nohup.out.
+This does not work.
+See why at https://issues.apache.org/jira/browse/OFBIZ-10287 So you need to use ./all-manual-nicely.sh from ofbizDemo From time to time (every months?) better to delete nohup.out.

 # Keep the VM clean